David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Freedom of movement is not restricted; people can still travel by public transport or green vehicles.
 Restricting polluting vehicles in specific areas is a necessary administrative management measure to protect the common interest (clean environment).
 * The Constitution and international law do not stipulate that freedom of movement equates to the right to use any type of vehicle that harms the community.
 * Developing green transport helps reduce dependence on imported gasoline and saves operating costs for people and society in the long run.

+**36. On Protecting Historical Figures and Historical Truth:**

+**Allegation:** Distorts, smears, and "revises" the contributions of historical figures and national heroes (such as Le Van Duyet, Phan Thanh Gian, the Nguyen Dynasty...); labeling them as "sinners" or "traitors" based on extreme, unhistorical viewpoints.
+* Evaluating historical figures must be placed within the specific context of their era.
+The contributions of ancestors in opening up lands and defending borders are undeniable truths.
+* Smearing historical figures is a counter-cultural act, showing ingratitude ("drinking water but forgetting the source"), hurting national sentiment, and is strictly prohibited by law.

+**37. On Salary Reform (Roadmap from 2026):**

+**Allegation:** Distorts the policy of increasing the base salary and wage reform in 2026 as "demagoguery," causing "high inflation," or "prices rising before wages do"; claims the State "abandons" freelance workers.
+* Wage reform is an investment in human resources, enabling officials and public servants to live on their salaries, thereby reducing petty corruption and improving service quality for the people.
+* The Government has price management scenarios to control inflation.
+Along with raising public sector wages, the State also adjusts regional minimum wages to protect workers in the business sector.